jmix-framework/jmix/README.md

-# Jmix File System File Storage
+# Jmix Local File Storage

-This repository contains File System File Storage project of the [Jmix](https://jmix.io) framework.
+This repository contains Local File Storage project of the [Jmix](https://jmix.io) framework.

 For more information see: